MLB - Major League Baseball Teams, Scores, Stats, News, Standings, Rumors - ESPN

 Buster Olney talks to Karl Ravech and Justin Havens about the Hall of Fame vote and more.
 Rustin Dodd also joins the show to talk about the tragic death of Yordano Ventura.

-Ben Zobrist is a World Series MVP, but he was never a highly touted prospect.
-Which players flew under the radar in the minors before making an impact in the big leagues?

-Fantasy Focus Baseball
+Fantasy Focus Podcast

 Does Forsythe's fantasy value increase in LA?